KVM vs. OpenVZ: Which Virtualization Technology to Choose?

 KVM Hardware Requirements

-The CPU, memory, and network requirements will vary depending on how many VMs you wish to run on the hypervisor and what resources will be allocated to each VM.
-The hypervisor will need additional overhead resources in order to manage the VMs outside of the resources allocated to the VMs.
+In order to run KVM, the hardware must be x86 and have hardware virtualization support for Intel VT or AMD-V. The CPU, memory, and network requirements will vary depending on how many virtual machines you wish to run on the hypervisor and what resources will be allocated to each virtual machine.
+The hypervisor will need additional overhead resources to manage the VMs and more resources outside those allocated to the VMs.
+See how to access the dedicated server KVM.

 What is OpenVZ Virtualization?